 Experienced, external mediators are well-equipped to find resolutions to complex or sensitive issues for staff in all roles and grades – they have the time, skills and objectivity to maximize the chances of a successful outcome.

 Voluntary - mediation must be agreed by all parties as an appropriate way forward and a written agreement is signed to this effect

 Confidential- all parties agree that issues raised in private will only be communicated outside the mediation with their agreement.
-The only exception to this rule of strict confidentiality is where there is evidence of serious risk to self or others
+The only exception to this rule of strict confidentiality is where there is evidence of serious risk to self or others or of criminal acts

 Non-binding unless all parties reach a signed agreement